Deploying SAP applications on Power Virtual Server

 After the NFS client service starts, you can mount the shared NFS directory by using the mount command.

-For shared SAP file systems, you need to create a file system to store SAP data and distribute them to all SAP instances.
+For shared SAP file systems, you must create a file system to store SAP data and distribute them to all SAP instances.
 You can use extra file systems for other purposes.

-To install SAP HANA, three file systems are created: data, log, and shared.
+Three file systems are required to install SAP HANA: data, log, and shared.
 According to the default installation catalog, these file systems are /hana/data

 , /hana/log